The Art of the Fugue: Minimizing Interleaving in Collaborative Text Editing: Background

-Collaborative text editing originated with the work of Ellis and Gibbs~\cite{Ellis:1989}, who also introduced Operational Transformation (OT) as a technique for resolving concurrent edits.
-This approach was formalized by Ressel et al.~\cite{Ressel:1996}, and further developed by Sun et al.~\cite{Sun:1998:cscw} and many other papers.
-The OT algorithm Jupiter~\cite{Nichols:1995} later became the basis for real-time collaboration in Google Docs~\cite{DayRichter:2010}.
-Following bugs in several OT algorithms, which failed to converge in some situations~\cite{Imine:2003,Oster:2005}, Conflict-free Replicated Data Types (CRDTs) were developed as an alternative approach~\cite{Shapiro:2011}.
-The first CRDT for text editing was WOOT~\cite{woot}, which was followed by Treedoc~\cite{treedoc}, Logoot~\cite{logoot}, RGA~\cite{rga}, and others.

-These algorithms allow multiple users, each with their own copy of the document, to concurrently edit the text.
+CRDT and OT algorithms for text allow multiple users, each with their own copy of the document, to concurrently edit the text.
 Although these algorithms are usually presented in the context of text editing, they can easily be generalized beyond text: instead of a list of characters, the algorithm could manage a list of other objects, such as items on a to-do list, or rows in a spreadsheet.
 We therefore also say that these algorithms implement a replicated list object~\cite{attiya}.